Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Empirical Results

 \subsection{Generalization w.r.t.
 Number of Users}

 In this experiment, we investigate the domain adaptation capability of the integrated \glspl{gnn}.
 For this, the number of users is randomly sampled from one to four in each training step $\tau$.
-Simultaneously, the number of constraints is quadrupled to $16$ compared to Sec.~\ref{sec:4x4_comparison}.
+Simultaneously, the number of constraints is quadrupled to $16$ compared to Sec.~\ref{sec:results}-\ref{sec:4x4_comparison}.

 We present the results in Tab.~\ref{tab:4x4_generalization} for $\numrf=8$.
 Clearly, a single U-G-HBF-GCN model reliably achieves the nominal outage probability within a small error for systems with one to four users and both low and high \gls{csi} quality, thus demonstrating an excellent domain adaptation capability.
 An exception are single-user systems with $\ppilot=\qty{24}{\dB}$, where the outage constraint is overfulfilled.
 The benchmark G-HBF-marg is again substantially outperformed, and the allocated power is close to G-HBF-perf if $\ppilot$ is high.
-We are further interested in extrapolation performance if the tested number of users is not contained in the training data set.
+We are further interested in extrapolation performance if the tested user count is not contained in the training data set.
 U-G-HBF-GCN* in Tab.~\ref{tab:4x4_generalization} denotes models that are trained with only systems of two or three users.
 While the achieved power-outage trade-off for two or three users is similar to that of U-G-HBF-GCN, we observe comparable performance for one or four users at $\ppilot=\qty{24}{\dB}$.
 When extrapolating to the most challenging case among the tested, four users and $\ppilot=\qty{10}{\dB}$, the outage of U-G-HBF-GCN* only degrades to to $15.94\% \pm 1.23\%$.
-Compared to Sec.~\ref{sec:4x4_comparison}, hybrid \gls{bf} now achieves performance close to fully digital \gls{bf}, except for the case of 4 users.
+This generalization performance can be attributed to our use of a \gls{gcnn}, which is permutation-equivariant \wrt the users and, due to its parametrization, allows seamless application to arbitrary user counts and shift operator dimensions.
+Compared to Sec.~\ref{sec:results}-\ref{sec:4x4_comparison}, hybrid \gls{bf} now achieves performance close to fully digital \gls{bf}, except for the case of 4 users.
 This occurs at the established threshold $\numrf = 2I$, which likewise applies to hybrid \gls{bf} architectures with more general phase shifting networks \cite[Prop.~2]{sohrabiHybridDigitalAnalog2016}.